What is "Musa?"

 So here it goes…

-First, the calligraphy that is commonly known as “Chinese Calligraphy” actually pre-dates the modern notion of China way back when the East Asian continent was divided into separate nations that don’t resemble what exists today.
+First, the calligraphy that is commonly known as “Chinese Calligraphy” actually pre-dates the modern notion of China way back when the East Asian continent was divided into separate nations and borders that don’t resemble what they are today.

 Many of them spoke different languages but they all used the same writing system.